-The Task Force reviewed a number of fire agency programs for resident volunteers (aka sleepers).
-We encourage each fire agency to have a written agreement with each resident volunteer that clearly delineates mutual expectations, requirements and chain of command.
+The Task Force reviewed a number of fire agency programs for resident volunteers.
+We encourage each fire agency to have a written agreement with each resident volunteer that clearly delineates mutual expectations.
 We recommend that the program documents make it clear that resident volunteers ARE volunteer firefighters.
 We reviewed several programs that did not consider resident volunteers as volunteer firefighters and we discourage this practice due to the new questions/challenges that may result.
-Moreover, to minimize the risk that the fair market value of the lodging provided is not included in the gross income of the resident volunteer, the program documents and implementation of the program must demonstrate that the volunteer is required to reside at the station for the convenience of the fire service agency.
+Moreover, to minimize the risk that the fair market value of the lodging provided is not included in the gross income of the resident volunteer, the program documents and implementation of the program must demonstrate that the volunteer the volunteer's duties require him or her to be on call at the station and otherwise meet the requirements of IRC §119.
 Agencies should be aware that there is some tax risk that this would be treated as taxable compensation to a resident volunteer.